Skip to main content

 Your project management tool can help reinforce your process for handling requests and scope changes by:

-• Seamlessly managing time, to-do lists, and costs from a single dashboard.
-(No more errors and mistakes made due to working on multiple software platforms and manual processes).
+(No more errors and mistakes made by working on multiple software platforms and tracking data through manual processes).

-• Understand costs and schedule for each phase of a project with phased billing.
+• Understand costs and schedules for each phase of a project with phased billing.
 Nothing is worse than thinking you’re on track of your budget, only to find out it now costs so much more than initially planned.

 If you aren’t already using project management software to prevent scope changes, we welcome you to try a free demo of BQE CORE to see why our customers are seeing profitable projects that stay on schedule and budget every time.